Hamzyyy/GSoC2024/README.md

 I stumbled upon Google Summer of Code (GSoC) and found [RTEMS](https://summerofcode.withgoogle.com/programs/2024/organizations/rtems-project) (Real-Time Executive for Multiprocessor Systems) participating.
 Without hesitation, I wanted to join the RTEMS community to contribute to their awesome project.

-I'm thrilled to share that I've been accepted into GSoC 2024 with RTEMS, an open-source real-time operating system used in critical applications, especially in the space industry—RTEMS has even orbited Venus, Mars, and the Sun!
+I'm thrilled to share that I've been accepted into GSoC 2024 with RTEMS, an open-source real-time operating system used in critical applications, especially in the space industry, RTEMS has already been part of missions to Mercury ([BepiColombo](http://www.rtems.com/node/83)) , the asteroid belt ([DAWN](https://x.com/RTEMS_OAR/status/1573410179278045185) and [DART](https://mobile.x.com/RTEMS_OAR/status/1570102995416662019)), and even around Jupiter (JUNO).

 My accepted [project](https://docs.google.com/document/d/1Kn02yQQNI9qHwup5kuGEhj-9l-dpnwYgYvFceXD-BxA/edit#heading=h.f0qomue69e9r) focuses on making the stack checker reporter configurable.
 Traditionally, RTEMS’ stack checker is initialized automatically with each task, and if a stack overflow occurs, it logs the task information and shuts down the system.
 My project aims to give users the flexibility to configure the response when a stack overflow is detected.